DemisR/workshop-docker/00-Docker-intro.md

 ---

-## What Is Docker ?
+# What is Docker ?

-Docker is basically a container engine which uses the Linux Kernel features like namespaces and control groups to create containers on top of an operating system and automates application deployment on the container.

-It provides a lightweight environment to run your application code.

-Docker has an efficient workflow for moving your application from developers laptop, test environment to production.
+Docker is a **tool** for developing and deploying applications using containers.

 ---